The best workout headphones in 2022 | CNN Underscored

 The Beats Fit Pro earbuds offer all of the performance of Apple’s first-generation AirPods Pro in a more secure-fitting package that’s perfect for more active pursuits but great for everyday use too.
 In fact, they’re not just our favorite workout headphones, but they’ve been our recommended headphones for Apple users in general for the past year.
 Their reliable fit, easy-to-use touch controls and snug wingtip design meant that even over months of intense exercise testing, they never fell out — not one single time.

-That matters not just because we got a better music listening experience, but because the secure fit let us concentrate on our workouts.
-We didn’t miss a minute of our virtual workouts — which includes everything from running and rowing to lifting weights to core and yoga work — and never had to spend time fiddling with a loose earbud while moving.
+That matters not just because we got a better music-listening experience, but because the secure fit let us concentrate on our workouts.
+We didn’t miss a minute of our virtual workouts — which included everything from running and rowing to lifting weights to core and yoga work — and never had to spend time fiddling with a loose earbud while moving.
 Plus, with IPX4 water resistance, we didn’t have to worry about sweat or using them in rainy conditions.

-Plus, the controls (and advance over the first-gen AirPods Pros, and more like the current second-generation model) are simple to maneuver, and again let us stay focused.
+Plus, the controls (an advance over the first-gen AirPods Pro, and more like the current second-generation model) are simple to maneuver, and again let us stay focused.
 Just tap and click either bud to pause, play and skip tracks or to answer and hang up a call.

-Since the Beats Fit Pro makes a great everyday headphone, their long battery life — around 6 hours on their own and up to 30 hours, including multiple refreshes from a fully charged case, as found in our in-depth testing — comes in handy.
-Also, unlike AirPods with third-party wings, these can charge in the case, wings intact, making them much more handy for use, despite the slightly larger charging case.
+Since the Beats Fit Pro make a great everyday headphone, their long battery life — around 6 hours on their own and up to 30 hours, including multiple refreshes from a fully charged case, as found in our in-depth testing — comes in handy.
+Also, unlike AirPods with third-party wings, these can charge in the case, wings intact, making them much handier for use, despite the slightly larger charging case.

 In addition to the great sound, intuitive controls and excellent noise-canceling capabilities, the Beats Fit Pro are just the most comfortable, best-fitting earbuds we’ve ever used.
 And when it comes to working out, sometimes you just need to get back to the basics.